Jealous (Nick Jonas song): Background and composition

 "Jealous" reportedly refers to Jonas' relationship with his then-girlfriend Olivia Culpo (pictured), who appears in the song's music video.

 In an interview with E!
 News August 2014, Jonas confirmed that "Jealous" would be the second single of his upcoming album.
 He revealed the song was about the feeling of threat men experience when another man looks [at] or interacts with their girlfriend.
 In a later interview with Just Jared, Jonas explained:

 "[It's] just that thing of puffing your chest up every once in a while...You feel like you're ready to go."
 Jonas believes his feelings were elated filming the TV series 'Kingdom', stating, "At the time I wrote and recorded it, I was in the middle of all the training for 'Kingdom,' so I was really sort of hyped up on testosterone."

 "Jealous" is a pop and R&B song.
 Jonas told Billboard magazine that the song has a "Lionel Richie vibe."

 Jonas played a 30-second preview of "Jealous" during an interview on the nationally syndicated radio program On Air with Ryan Seacrest on September 4, 2014.

-It was announced on September 6, 2014, that fans could pre-order his upcoming album to get early access to the tour ticket sale for Jonas's upcoming club tour.
+It was announced on September 6, 2014, that fans could pre-order his upcoming album to get early access to the tour ticket sale for Jonas' upcoming club tour.
 Fans who pre-ordered the album also received a digital download of "Jealous" upon its release on September 8, 2014.